rem1niscence/canopy/fsm/README.md

 # Finite State Machine (FSM) Package

-The FSM package is a core component of the Canopy blockchain, responsible for maintaining and updating the state of the blockchain as it progresses.
+The FSM package is the core protocol component responsible for maintaining and updating the state of the Canopy blockchain as it progresses.
+It represents the collective state of all accounts, validators, and other relevant data stored on the blockchain.
 This document provides a comprehensive overview of the FSM module, its components, and how they interact within the Canopy ecosystem.

+The FSM can be best understood as the rules by which the blockchain ledger changes.
+If you think of transactions as commands and the blockchain database as the ledger, the FSM is the protocol that interprets those commands to change the ledger.
+It serves as both the entry point and the only mechanism through which the blockchain state can be modified, with the exception of automatic state changes that occur at block boundaries.

+As stated in the state.go file: "This is the 'main' file of the state machine store, with the structure definition and other high level operations."
+The StateMachine struct is the central component that orchestrates all state transitions through a well-defined process of applying blocks, processing transactions, and executing begin/end block operations.

+The relevance of the FSM extends beyond backend developers; it applies universally to anyone working with the Canopy blockchain, as it defines how transactions affect the ledger and maintains consensus across the network.

 ## What is a Finite State Machine?